CeIIHunter/veency/README.md

 ### To install...
 * Copy the .deb file to the device and run "dpkg -i veency....deb"
 * Power the device off and back on.
 (Not powering off and only restarting springboard may leave behind stray veency servers)

+### To use...
+* Don't know why but it has stopped working with "remmina"
+* Use "vncviewer -encodings tight quality 5 <IPOfDevice>"